New York City waste management system: Metal, glass, and plastic

 Metal, glass, plastic, and cartons collected citywide are taken to the Sunset Park Material Recovery Facility in Brooklyn.
 Recyclables from the Bronx and Queens are taken there by barge.
 There the recyclables are sorted by eddy current separators and optical scanners, then baled for sale.
 Clear glass is sold to bottlers and colored glass is sold as construction aggregate.
-Roughly 15% of material entering the facility ends up in a landfill, either because it can't be separated or is not economically recyclable.
+Roughly 15% of material entering the facility ends up in a landfill, either because it cannot be separated or is not economically recyclable.

 Composting

 New York City first began composting in the borough of Staten Island in 2012.
 The program was instituted by then-mayor Michael Bloomberg.
 By 2017, the program had expanded to include 300,000 households, 722 schools, agencies, and institutions, and 80 drop-off points, across the city.
 In 2019 the city collected 50,000 tons of compostables from curbside service.
 In 2020, citing budget cuts related to the COVID-19 pandemic, New York City suspended its curbside composting and organics recycling for schools.
 Through the effort of a community coalition called "Save Our Compost," enough funds were retained in the city budget to allow four community-scale composting sites to remain open.
+The city also created an interactive map to show all publicly avail composting sites.

 In 2021, city-funded composting in New York City remains tenuous.
 The New York City Parks Department has made efforts to relocate two of the remaining composting sites on Parks-managed land, currently operated by Big Reuse and the LES Ecology Center, raising concerns among composting advocates.

+In 2024, New York City is expanding its curbside composting program across all boroughs to reduce organic waste and generate compost or biogas.
+The program launched in phases, starting with Queens, which piloted the initiative successfully.
+Brooklyn began full curbside composting on October 2, 2023, with the Bronx and Staten Island following in March 2024.
+Manhattan's rollout is scheduled for October 7, 2024.

+The initiative aims to mirror the success of mandatory composting programs in cities like San Francisco by emphasizing participation over penalties.
+While fines for non-compliance won't start until March 2025, education efforts are underway to ensure residents understand the benefits and logistics of composting before enforcement begins.

+In 2025, the NYC Community Compost Network restored the Master Compost Certificate Course which combines workshops, field trips, and volunteer opportunities through community composting organizations around the five boroughs of NYC.
+The program is funded by the New York City Council.

+As of April 1, 2025 composting has become mandatory in all of NYC.
+Failing to separate leaf/yard waste and food scraps incurs escalating fines depending on the number of offenses and the size of the building.